davekinkead/philosophy/Justificatory Liberalism.md

 "To restrict reasons in inferential justification to belief states would be to rule out a priori, that feelings can be grounding reasons for beliefs." p29

+That beliefs are caused by other beliefs does not make them justified.
+It is reasons that are justificatory. p30

+Justifications might be _open_ or _closed_.
+An open justification is one which is stable in the face of acute and sustained criticism form others with new information. p31

+"Facts become reasons when they enter into cognitive systems with inferential norms and are bale to justify acceptance of a belief." p35

+"Inferential rules specify rational connections between beliefs; if inferential reasoning (which is causal) is to be rational, it must conform to these inferential rules." p47